Structure & Pricing

 FREE

-A short video call (or audio, if that’s not possible for you – but video is handy so you can see our whiteboard).
-This gives you the opportunity to see how we work, and gives us an idea of your dog’s needs.
+A short video call (or audio, if that’s not possible for you – but video is best, so that you can see my whiteboard).
+This gives you the opportunity to see how I work, and gives me an idea of your dog’s needs.
 It’s your opportunity to ask any questions you may have about the process.

-In some cases, we may ask you to take your dog to your vet to check for certain conditions before we continue.
-The sudden onset of certain behavioural changes can indicate an underlying medical condition, and so we must rule that out before making behavioural assumptions.
+In some cases, I may ask you to take your dog to the vet to check for certain conditions before we continue.
+The sudden onset of certain types of behavioural changes could indicate an underlying medical condition, and in those cases we must rule that out before making assumptions.

 Assessment and Action Plan

-You’ll finish this session knowing exactly where you are, and exactly where you need to be.
-It’s entirely your choice whether you want to start a training course after that – either way, you’ll already be armed with some extremely valuable knowledge and skills.
+It’s entirely your choice whether you want to start a training course after this session – either way, you’ll already be armed with some extremely valuable knowledge.

 On a budget?
-We are determined that our training is accessible to owners in all circumstances, and so we’re happy to accept payment in instalments
+I am determined that my training is accessible to all, so I’m happy to accept payment in instalments

-During each session, we will teach you some theory (the WHY) about your dog’s behaviour, demonstrate games and strategies to change it (the HOW), then make sure you understand the concepts – and that your mechanics are good for any games that you’ll be using for the coming week.
+During each session, I’ll teach you some theory about your dog’s behaviour, then show you games and strategies to change it, then make sure you understand the concepts – and that your mechanics are good for the things you’ll be practising until the next session.

 We’ll spend time in your home, in any outside space you have, and out ‘on the road’.
-You’ll learn The Training Loop, situational management, advanced lead techniques, and more.
-These are the tools that the pros use, and we teach them to you – our entire purpose is to make you the best trainer that your dog(s) could wish for.
+You’ll learn lots of theory, The Training Loop, situational management, advanced lead techniques, and more.
+My entire purpose is to make you the best trainer that your dog(s) could wish for.

-By the end of your training course, you’ll not only see significant progress – but you’ll also be thinking and training like a pro.
+By the end of your training course, you’ll not only see significant progress – but you’ll also be thinking and acting like a trainer.
 You’ll understand why your dog does what they do, you’ll have go-to strategies to deal with emergencies, and you’ll have the confidence to help them navigate the world around them in a safe and rewarding way.

 • Do you want to master loose lead walks?